A Stancu Variant of Sz\'asz-Mirakjan-Kantorovich type Operators: Approximation Properties and Asymptotic Analysis: Tabular and graphical representation

-\begin{example} For the same function $f(x)=e^x$, we find the absolute numerical error of the operators (\ref{o2}) and (\ref{o3}) and compare these operators, here we take $\alpha=0.1, \beta=0.9$ at different points by considering different values of $\beta_n=n$. \end{example}
+\begin{example} Consider the function $g(x)=e^x$, as in the previous example.
+We compute the absolute approximation errors of the operators (\ref{o2}) and (\ref{o3}) at several points for different values of $\beta_n=n$ Throughout this example, we choose $\phi=0.1, \psi=0.9$.
+The corresponding numerical errors are reported in Tables \ref{t1} and \ref{t2}.

-\textbf{Concluding Remark:} By the above two tables (\ref{t1}, \ref{t2}), we can see that if we increase the value of $n$ at any point, the convergence takes place but interesting thing is that, in both tables, the absolute errors are is in decreasing order at different points for the different values of the parameter while the error is least in comparison to the operators \ref{o2} for the function $f(x)=e^x$. we can say that, by the suitable choice of the $\phi$ and $\psi$, we can get better approximation than previously defined operators (\ref{o2}).